anonymoussprocket/KuokaMultisig/README.md

 ## Quick Start

+*This section describes a quick &amp; dirty deployment of a multisig contract.
+This is not intended to be representative of best practices for key management.*

 The following commands will deploy a multisig with two of three signers, the "deployer" and "signer1" accounts and a 30 second time-lock duration.
 The deployer must have a private key available to sign the deployment transaction.
 Please take care to secure your private keys.

 1. `mkdir KuokaMultisig && cd ./KuokaMultisig`